How to Choose the Right Codec for Every Project

 This is why you really want a high-quality codec when you capture the image.
 Because you will probably want to make changes later on, but you don’t know yet what those changes might be.
 You’ll want to tweak the color and contrast, maybe tweak the speed, maybe add some VFX.
 A highly-compressed file doesn’t allow for those changes without breaking down.

 This is why it’s a good idea to capture your footage in 10-bit even if you may be outputting an 8-bit file in the end.
 You don’t know, when you shoot, which bits you’re going to want.

 The Codec Journey

-Now that we’ve gotten some of the foundational ideas out of the way, it’s time to walk through the different stages that you’ll encounter in each project.
+Now it’s time to walk through the different stages that you’ll encounter in each project.

-Every projects starts with a codec that you capture in the camera, and it ends with a codec that you export (delivery codec) and hand off to your client or upload to the web.
-In the simplest case, you do all of your editing and color-correction right on the camera files and then export to your delivery codec, so you’re only ever using two codecs.
+Every project starts with a codec that you capture in the camera.
+And ends with a codec you export (delivery codec) and hand to your client or upload to the web.
+In the simplest case, you do all of your editing and color-correction right on the camera files.
+Then you export to your delivery codec, so you’re only ever using two codecs.

 But most of the time it gets a little bit more complicated.
 You might transcode to a different codec for editing, and potentially for color-correction, and definitely for VFX.
 But it all starts with…

 This is your capture codec, (also called the “camera native codec” or “acquisition codec”).